greglobinski/gatsby-starter-kit-docs/src/content/docs/6.2___website-themes/index.md

 } from '@react-website-themes/default';
 ```

 But do not do that in production code.
-This way you import the whole **default** theme.
+This way you import the whole **default** theme, not only the listed ones.

 ## Styles

 All **themes** at `@react-website-themes` use the great **css-in-js** library [emotion](https://github.com/emotion-js/emotion) to manage CSS styles.

-Every component has a it's own style in outer `*.js` file.
+Every component has it's own style contained in an outer `*.js` file.
 Take a look at the code of the **Layout** component's file.

 ```javascript
 import PropTypes from 'prop-types';